lasweswqsq/doctor/README.md

-why operation start can't be deleted? gambling is risky, this form had better disappear on earth what web program do you want to establish?/
+why operation start can't be deleted? gambling is risky, this form had better disappear on earth what web program do you want to establish?/ i finally done today's work what do you think